Skip to content

 Is a Small Barndominium Right for You?

-This type of home may be a good fit if:
+A small barndominium may be a good fit if:

-• You want to downsize
+• You want a starter home

-• You are building a starter home
+• You are downsizing

 • You want a retirement home